Wondering how to invest in robotics? Here’s a brief overview of how to get involved in this growing tech market.

 - iRobot (NASDAQ:IRBT): As its name suggests, iRobot is a consumer robot company that designs and build robots.
 Its portfolio includes concepts in mapping, navigation, mobility and artificial intelligence.
 It is also famously known for creating the Roomba, a floor-vacuuming robot.

 - ABB (NYSE:ABB): ABB is a leading power and automation technology company with a robotics and discrete automation division that offers machine and factory automation solutions, as well as a suite of wide-ranging robotics solutions and applications.
-The company’s new robotics manufacturing and research facility in China is expected to open in 2021.
+The company’s new robotics manufacturing and research facility in China is expected to open in late 2021.

 - Rewalk Robotics (NASDAQ:RWLK): Rewalk Robotics is a medical device company.
 It works to design, develop and commercialize exoskeletons that allow people with mobility impairments the ability to stand and walk.